trfina/NoSQL-API/README.md

 Go the extra mile and write tests for your application.
 Then provide examples on how to run the

 ## Credits
-Stackoverflow user Harsha,  MV example for validating an email address in Mongooose matching validation.
+Stackoverflow user MV Harshaexample for validating an email address in Mongooose matching validation.

 ## License
 - This application is covered under the following license: MIT License